flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 > Models/textures wobble due to the GPU's integer coordinate system

 Employing integer coordinates is a common approach to make calculations less expensive in the GPU.
 It's the fact of not employing sub-pixel resolution that turns this into a visible problem.
-To sum up, **anti-aliasing could be applied to smooth out sudden changes of colours** if the rasterizer kept count of the pixel's fraction occupied by the triangle.
+To sum up, **anti-aliasing could be applied to smooth out sudden changes of colours** if the rasteriser kept count of the pixel's fraction occupied by the triangle.

 > Textures warp due to lack of mipmapping